discmagnet/quality.start/README.md

 If there's one thing you should take away from this, Clayton Kershaw was a **beast** when he wasn't injured.
 An APPS of 2.105 basically tells us that by the end of the inning Kershaw left the game, you could expect a 2.105 run lead.
 Ridiculous!

-> The Average Pitching Performance Score (APPS) is the average lead, or deficit, you can expect to have at the end of the inning the starter leaves the game.
+> The Average Pitching Performance Score (APPS) is the average lead, or deficit, you can expect to have at the end of the inning of which the starter leaves the game.

 Surprisingly, Kershaw's 2016 season didn't even crack the Top Ten in the all-time list dating back to 1925.
 According to APPS, Pedro Martinez's 2000 season was the most dominant single-season performance in the history of baseball.
 Yeah, I don't think APPS is broken.